r-fernandezz/downshape/README.md

 :heavy_check_mark: **\[resotempo\]** : Give temporal resolution of all variable (copernicus or cmip or both) you want to mean by week with remapCDO(…, monthWeek = “week”).
-Complete “reso” list with “week” (if variable have one layer by week), “month” (one by month), “hour1” (one by one hour), “hour6” (one by 6 hours), “FIXE” one layer for all NetCDF file.
+Complete “reso” list with “week” (if variable have one layer by week), “day” (if variable have one layer by day), “month” (one by month), “hour1” (one by one hour), “hour6” (one by 6 hours), “FIXE” one layer for all NetCDF file.
 Into “vars” list given variable name after rename target.
 Give variable name without names of depth variable create automatically by the pipeline.

 :heavy_check_mark: **\[http_vars\]** : List.
 List of download path
 (NetCDF file) and variable names.
 First (or n) element of “http” vector